Urumqi Xinjiang, China Travel Guide

 The Erdaoqiao Grand Bazaar is a major hub for food, snacks, and fresh produce.
 Local wet markets reveal daily life and fresh ingredients.

-Explore the market atmosphere.
+Explore the marketplace atmosphere.

 Variety is steadily growing.